-Financial aid applications are available each October of your Senior year.
+Financial aid applications are available in December of your Senior year.

 - 72% of all college students received some type of financial aid

 - Some scholarships require FAFSA / TASFA completion, so make sure you apply even if you think you won't qualify

 - More than $185 billion in aid is available

 - On average,it takes 24.13 minutes to complete the FAFSA from start to finish

 - YISD Go Center Specialist and School Counselors can help you!

 Dates to keep in mind: